Chart Color Schemes

 Educational outcomes in Strathalbyn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 15.9%, significantly below the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common, at 11.8%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 42.7% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (31.3%).
+The area's university qualification rate is 15.9%, significantly lower than Australia's average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.9%).
+Trade and technical skills are prevalent, with 42.7% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.4%) and certificates (31.3%).

 Frequently Asked Questions - Education